Facebook releases AI development tool based on NetHack

-Facebook researchers believe the Atari game NetHack is well-tailored to training, testing, and evaluating AI models.
+Facebook researchers believe the game NetHack is well-tailored to training, testing, and evaluating AI models.
 To this end, they today released the NetHack Learning Environment, a research tool for benchmarking the robustness and generalization of reinforcement learning agents.

 For decades, games have served as benchmarks for AI.
 But things really kicked into gear in 2013 — the year Google subsidiary DeepMind demonstrated an AI system that could play Pong, Breakout, Space Invaders, Seaquest, Beamrider, Enduro, and Q*bert at superhuman levels.
 The advancements aren’t merely improving game design, according to folks like DeepMind cofounder Demis Hassabis.
 Rather, they’re informing the development of systems that might one day diagnose illnesses, predict complicated protein structures, and segment CT scans.